 Some Honeywell models have washable intense field dielectric (IFD) filters, though they should not be confused with permanent filters (there are guides on how to clean a permanent air purifier filter).
 These filters capture up to 99% of airborne pollutants and allergens, such as pollen, dust mites, mold spores, smoke, and pet dander.
-This technology forces air to move around using a fan and some models even offer multiple speed settings.
+This technology forces air to move around using a fan; some models even offer multiple speed settings.
 When selecting which washable air filter is right for you, consider the cost of the reusable air filter and the air purifier and the potential savings you may see as opposed to units with a disposable filter.
 Additionally, if you are concerned about mold, you need to know if an air sanitizer or an air purifier is more effective for dealing with mold.

 There is no standard for washable HEPA filters, so be wary of any that state they are.